 - Child Sexual Abuse: in the social context by Dr Shruti Kapoor and Oluwaseun Ayodeji Osowobi – Child sexual abuse in Nigeria is one of the most silenced and under-reported forms of violence perpetrated against children.
 In this essay, the writers suggest ways in which child sexual abuse can be curbed.

 - God’s Little Children are Broken Things by Arinze Ifeakandu – The best love stories are tragic.
 Like this one.

-- I didn’t have kids because they are too expensive, and I don’t regret it by Bonnie Gayle – The writer discusses her decision to opt out of having kids in order to devote herself to building her career and growing her income.
+- I didn’t have kids because they are too expensive, and I don’t regret it by Bonnie Gayle – The writer discusses her decision to opt-out of having kids in order to devote herself to building her career and growing her income.
 A decision which has brought her happiness and financial

-- A Partnership larger than Marriage: the stunning love letters of Kahlil Gibran and Mary Haskell by Maria Popova – “You are like the Great Spirit, who befriends man not only to share his life, but to add to it.
+- A Partnership larger than Marriage: the stunning love letters of Kahlil Gibran and Mary Haskell by Maria Popova – “You are like the Great Spirit, who befriends man not only to share his life but to add to it.
 My knowing you is the greatest thing in my days and nights, a miracle quite outside the natural order of things.”
 You know a writer like Kahlil Gibran must have written the best love letters.
 These had me shook!

 - The Feels of Love by T Kira Madden – “I was 12, you say.
 Those things don’t go away.
-In my defense, he says, I thought you were 13.”
+In my defence, he says, I thought you were 13.”
 An essay about a horrible occurrence in this writer’s childhood.
 Reading this broke my heart.

 - The Marriage Diary by Funmi Iyanda – “I couldn’t communicate how disgusted and belittled l felt.
 Nothing about it (marriage) made me feel excited or hopeful.
 The thought of it made me feel entrapped and frightened.
 I hate feeling trapped.”